-As of December 31, 2020, we had 79 employees, 31 of whom have an M.D. or Ph.D.
+As of December 31, 2021, we had 102 employees, 37 of whom have an M.D. or Ph.D.
 We have not experienced any work stoppages.
-We consider our relationship with our employees to be good.
+None of our employees is represented by a labor union or covered by collective bargaining agreements, and we consider our relationship with our employees to be good.